-In single file, as the afternoon light waned and clouds drifted in front of the setting sun, we entered the forest full of snowy trees close by our faces and we snow-shoed down and around a one kilometer track.
+In a single file, as the afternoon light waned and clouds drifted in front of the setting sun, we entered the forest full of snowy trees close by our faces and we snow-shoed down and around a one-kilometer track.

 Using the narrow fork, and twisting as we removed them from the cauldron, the delicious fondue went down easily.
 It was a hearty repast fit for such a rustic and isolated cabin, at the top of the 2800 foot mountain.

 After the cheese, it was time for the chocolate.
 Strawberries, bananas, and pineapple were laid out on the table and we dipped the pieces in melted chocolate.
 After everyone was fully sated, with plenty of wine and beer to fortify us, it was time to don our headlamps and start the trek down the mountain, about 4 kilometers.